unstoppabledomains/dot-crypto/ARCHITECTURE.md

 Records can be associated to a domain ONLY via a Resolver contract.
 A single resolver can hold records for multiple domains.

+A fragment of Registry contract that shows how ownership and resolvers information is persisted:

 ``` solidity
 // Mapping from ERC721 token ID to a resolver address
 mapping (uint256 => address) internal _tokenResolvers;